Golaszewski/PRANCE/README.md

 # PRANCE: Phage-and-Robotics Assisted Near-Continuous Evolution

 PRANCE is a new method for phage-assisted evolution of biomolecules.
+The ability of an M13 bacteriophage protein to perform some objective function is tied to the phage's ability to reproduce, thereby selecting for phage variants which successfully perform the objective function in an evolutionary sense.

 For a Hamilton robot to be PRANCE-compatible, certain equipment must be installed.